chiahuang/TodoList-Redis/README.md

     ![Redis by Compose](Images/LookForRedisServiceInExperimental.png)

-6. Create a redis service and connect the redis service to the Swift application that was created "todolist-redis"
+6. Create a redis service and connect the redis service to the Swift application, "todolist-redis"

     ![Redis by Compose](Images/CreateRedisExperimentalService.png)